remel-crowe/Netflix-Clone/README.md

 - Browse through categories of movies on the homepage.
 - Search for movies by title
-- Click on a movie poster to view more details about the selected movie
+- Click on a movie poster to view more details about the selected movie (Future Implementation)